threefoldfoundation/tft/bsc/bridges/stellar/transfers.md

 ## Fee

 To cover the costs of the bridge ( like the multisig interactions with the Binance chain), a fee of 50 TFT is charged.
 Make sure the amount received on the bridge's Stellar address is larger than 50 TFT.

+# Withdrawing TFT from BSC to Stellar

+If you wish to withdraw funds from BSC to Stellar then you need to interact with the token contract.
+The `withdraw` method must be called on the contract with following parameters:

+- blockchain_address: Your stellar address
+- network: stellar
+- amount: any amount that does not exceed you balance (7 decimals)